numbered-works/numbered-works.github.io/swamp-renewal/swamp-renewal.md

 * Knows the secret of controlling [Golems] with charms.
 * Nonviolent, but at night she plants magic cedar seeds (a full size tree grows in seconds) and spore bombs (giant fungi instantly sprouts) to slow the clearing of the forest.
 * Wants to protect the swamp.
 * Seeks a rare healing herb she has spotted growing on the shoulder of the [Peat Golem].
-May offer information, Enchanted Seeds and Spores, or Potions (see random tables) in return.
+May offer information, [Enchanted Seeds and Spores], or [Potions] in return.

-### 6. Forest
+### 8. Shrine

-* Deep green and shaded.
-Cedar, ferns, fungi.
-Mist.
 * Roll on the [Land Encounters] table.
-* The bridges here are very old and made from stone.
+* Below a Great Tree sits the shrine.
+It is ancient, of non-human origin.
+A shallow pool of clear water with a stone arch and platform above.
+Surrounded by fresh offerings of fruit, eggs, charms, and flowers.
+* Drinking the water (it tastes sweet) will restore one lost health point once a day and/or put you in a very good mood.
+* On the platform sits a lizardfolk clay idol.
+If stolen, the water in the shrine turns bad, undrinkable.
+If smashed, a toxic mould is released that causes rapid fungification.
+If the idol is gently placed in the shrine pool, it dissolves and reveals an obsidian ring.
+The ring turns the wearer to stone until it is removed.
-* *Stone bridges to: the east (7.
-Druid’s Hut) and south (8.
-Shrine).
-Stepping stones to: the north (4.
-Clearing Zone).*
+* *Stepping stones to: the east ([9.
+Campsite]), stone bridge to: the north ([6.
+Forest]).*

-### 7. Druid’s hut
+### 9. Campsite

-* Home to [Verna, lizardfolk druid].
+* Home to [Guthrie], elf wanderer.
-* Small mud hut, domed in shape.
-Surrounded by pots, seedlings, tools, charms.
-A chimney at the back spilling herbaceous smoke.
-* Inside: candles, jars and pots full of seeds, leaves, powders, and pastes.
-Bunches of plants hang to dry from the ceiling.
-* Everything is brown, orange and green.
-The smell is a combination of damp leaves and cinnamon.
+* Threadbare tent in a clearing.
+Bedroll.
+A pair of stilts.
+Fishing rod.
+Net.
+* Catfish is cooking over a campfire.
+Three gourds in the process of being hollowed out.
+* A rowboat is moored nearby.
-* *Stone bridge to: the west (6.
-Forest).*
+* *Stepping stones to: the west ([8.
+Shrine]) and north-east [(5.
+Gas Farm]).*

 ### Guthrie, Elf Wanderer